ilyawarh/short-pipe-v1/README.md

 - tools/
   - KrakenTools/
   - DeepVirFinder/
-  - VirSorter2
+  - VirSorter2/
 - Snakefile

 Additional Files:
 --------------------------
-- setup_environment.sh - Bash script to install the env (including third party tools)
+- setup_environment.sh - Bash script to install the env (including all third party tools)
 - IMGvr_to_centrifuge_DB.py - Python script to transform IMG/VR database files to usable input for "centrifuge-build"

 Steps to Run the Pipeline: